nunit/nunit/docs/articles/developer-info/Contributions.md

 The branch of a pull request, in case it belongs to the NUnit's repository might be deleted as well.
 GitHub provides the option to do so in the Web user interface.
 Be careful before deleting a branch that the author may have intended the branch to be long-lived.

-### Notes
+## Notes

-For contributions from within the team, using branches on the NUnit repository rather than clones, don't forget to delete the branches once merged unless they need to hang around for long-running work.
+For contributions from within the team, using branches on the NUnit repository rather than clones, don't forget to delete the branches once merged unless they need to hang around for long-running work